Prag8855/aab/content/guides/german-resignation-letter.md

 Your resignation letter can include:

-- [ ] Your contact information - Useful if your employer needs to contact you in the future.
+- [ ] Your contact information - in case your employer needs to contact you later
 - [ ] A request for a reference letter (*[[Arbeitszeugnis]]*)
 - [ ] A request for an *[[Urlaubsbescheinigung]]*
 - [ ] A note to thank your employer and your team